shiennnn/SUTD-EVAM-HUD/README.md

-This resporities is meant for the SUTD EVAM HEADS-UP-DISPLAY Full compilations of the Libraries could not be uplaoded
+This resporities is meant for the SUTD EVAM HEADS-UP-DISPLAY

+Issues:
+1. Libraries could not be uplaoded as it was too big